 \subsection{Structure of the backbones}

-Generally speaking, we expect a real-world signed network to show some extent of reciprocity and have its reciprocal edges be of the same sign, and demonstrate sufficient levels of structural balance.
+Generally speaking, we expect real-world networks to exhibit some extent of reciprocity \cite{DOREIAN20091, bokdd2015}, have their reciprocal edges be of the same sign in the case of signed networks, and demonstrate sufficient levels of structural balance.
 Moreover, most real-world networks exhibit a community structure regardless of whether they are signed or not.
 Therefore, an informative signed backbone should have these characteristics in general and up to a certain extent.
-We analyze the extracted backbones\footnote{The backbones in Figure \ref{fig:heterostrength} are extracted with the following ($\alpha^-, \alpha^+$), ($\beta^-, \beta^+$) settings. \textit{Migration} $\rightarrow$ (-40, 40), (-0.33, 0.33). \textit{Eurovision} $\rightarrow$ (-1, 0.5), (-0.33, 0.1). \textit{Contact} $\rightarrow$ (-3, 3), (-0.33, 0.33). \textit{Species} $\rightarrow$ (-5,3), (-0.5, 0.1).} of the employed networks in terms of reciprocity, structural balance, and community structure. .
+We analyze the extracted backbones\footnote{The backbones in Figure \ref{fig:heterostrength} are extracted with the following ($\alpha^-, \alpha^+$), ($\beta^-, \beta^+$) settings. \textit{Migration} $\rightarrow$ (-40, 40), (-0.33, 0.33). \textit{Eurovision} $\rightarrow$ (-1, 0.5), (-0.33, 0.1). \textit{Contact} $\rightarrow$ (-3, 3), (-0.33, 0.33). \textit{Species} $\rightarrow$ (-5,3), (-0.5, 0.1).} of the employed networks in terms of reciprocity, structural balance, and community structure.

 \textbf{Reciprocity.} Reciprocity in unsigned networks is generally defined as the ratio of the number of reciprocal edges to the number of all edges.
 In signed networks, however, the edge signs should also be considered in the analyses.
 Table \ref{tab:dir} presents the number of nodes, edges, nonreciprocal edges (\{$\times$, $\cdot$\}), reciprocated positive edges (\{+, +\}), reciprocated negative edges (\{-, -\}), and reciprocated edges with sign conflict (\{+, -\}) for the directed backbones extracted from directed networks.
 In \textit{Migration} backbone, there is considerable reciprocity with no conflicting edge signs between any node pair.
 In contrast, \textit{Eurovision} backbone discloses a substantial amount of conflicting edge pairs which might be of interest for further investigation into its voting dynamics (e.g., the influence of diasporas).